Learn / Guides / A/B testing guide

 Consider the software's security features and compliance with data privacy laws such as GDPR, CCPA, or HIPAA.
 Ensure your A/B testing software is hosted on a secure platform with adequate safeguards to protect your data and users’ privacy.

-Analyze digital experience insights with A/B test results to increase your site’s conversion rates
+Combine digital experience insights with A/B test results to increase your site’s conversion rates

-Using digital experience insights from tools like heatmaps, surveys, and recordings helps you understand why users prefer one version of your site over another.
+Using digital experience insights from tools like heatmaps, surveys, and session recordings helps you understand why users prefer one version of your site over another.
 And when you deeply understand user behavior, you identify areas they struggle with on your site quicker, prioritize the changes likely to have the most impact, and create more customer delight.

 Learn what motivates your users